jewelpit/TheWanderer/README.md

   stalking the desert for two hundred eighty-two years fighting bandits (as he did in life)

 ## World Notes
-- Dominant race: the Etzen, intelligent humanoid bat people.
+- Dominant race: the Etzen, intelligent humanoid owl people.
 - Magic and sci-fi side by side.

 ## TODO